tannerkc/armature-core/README.md

 bunx create-armature-app ./project-name
 ```

-# JSX to HTML
+## JSX to HTML

-This framework uses a custom JSX runtime called `effective-jsx` that enabled JSX without React.
+Armature uses a custom JSX runtime called `effective-jsx` that enables JSX without React.
+Being server-side rendered (SSR) as HTML means:

+- `className` reverts to `class`
-Being SSR as HTML means `className` is back to just `class`, `style` needs to be a string, not an object, and the DOM is simpler to interact with rather than using `useRef()`.
-Use `onMount` for DOM manipulation.
+- `style` needs to be a string, not an object
+- The DOM is simpler to interact with, eliminating the need for `useRef()`

+Use `onMount` for DOM manipulation:

 ```typescript
 onMount(() => {